davestearns/tutorials/src/authentication.md

 Using cookies is a tradeoff: they are automatically handled so your client code doesn't need to do anything to support them, but because they are automatically sent, they can be abused by cross-site scripting in web pages, especially if your API can be used by any origin.
 For example, if one of your account holders has previously signed in, and is then tricked into loading a page from `evil.com`, that page can make JavaScript `fetch()` requests to your server's API, and the browser will automatically send along any cookies it has for your server's origin, including your authenticated session token!
 That code will also be able to read all responses, and forward them back to `evil.com`.

 You can stop this behavior by setting `SameSite=Strict` on the cookie, which will cause the browser to send that cookie only when the JavaScript making the request came from the same site as your API.
 But this is only appropriate if your API is only be used by web applications served from the same origin.
 If you intend for your API to be callable by web applications served from _any_ origin, this setting will block cookies for those legitimate sites as well.
-In these cases, returning [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) headers from your server with specific origins you allow might be a better choice.

 Note that this only applies to web applications running with a web browser.
 Native mobile applications are isolated and don't typically download and execute JavaScript from random origins.
 The HTTP library used by your native mobile app will likely handle cookies automatically (though you may need to explicitly enable this), and no other code running on the same device can get access to the stored cookies.